 •You can make me laugh

 •You're a liberal.
-Social Democrat of the Bernie Sanders variety preferred.
-At the very least clearly to the left.
+Social Democrat of the Bernie Sanders variety strongly preferred.
 Libertarians need not apply.
-Definitely not undecided or apathetic or "anarchistic" (Jesus, don't get me started on THAT bullshit!)
-A liberal.
-You must be a voting, conscientious liberal.
-Otherwise it just ain't gunna work out, trust me.
+You must be a voting, conscientious, decently political liberal.
+Otherwise it just ain't gunna work out-trust me.

-•You enjoy a great cuppa coffee, a really great beer, a day at the museum, and a night at the symphony or opera.
+•You enjoy a day at the museum, and a night at the symphony or opera.

 •You know that dogs trump cats, baseball trumps football, and Andrea Bocelli and "the phantom of the opera" have about as much to do with opera as "Christian Science" has to do with Einstein and Hawking.